-In this article, I would like to show you 10 tips on what you can do right now to improve your personal ecological footprint.
+In this article, I would like to introduce you to valuable tips on what you can do right now to improve your personal ecological footprint.
 Let's go!

-When testing, you will quickly notice that especially the areas of Nutrition, housing, mobility and Consumption are crucial for your personal footprint on our planet.
-Now that you have determined your value, you can implement the following tips to reduce your ecological footprint.
-Have fun!
+When testing, you will quickly notice that especially the areas of Nutrition, housing, mobility and Consumption are decisive for your footprint on our planet.

 Tip: Have you already heard about Earth Overload Day heard?
-It is the day of the year on which we humans have consumed more renewable resources than the earth can reproduce in the entire year.
-In Germany, the day in 2019 was already on May 3₂ - this fact should give you even more motivation to reduce your own share of it.
+It is the day of the year on which we humans have consumed more renewable resources than the earth can reproduce in an entire year.
+In Germany, the day was in 2024 as early as May 2 two days earlier than last year.
+That's all the more motivating!

 1. reduce your consumption of animal products